 a typical day at YES Camp

 Below is a typical day at YES Camp for our traditional overnight camps.
-To view a typical day of our Summer 2021 programming, click here.
-As we currently not offering overnight camps, our days have shifted based on location and programming.
+For safety during our Summer 2021 programming, social distancing and masks may be required during certain activities.

 Each morning, we begin the day by gathering as a community for a meet and greet, helping everyone get to know each other.
-At 9 o’clock, we eat breakfast in the main hall.
+At 9 o’clock, we eat breakfast in the ventilated main hall and outer deck.
 Each meal is served buffet style by the Cowichan Lake Education Center kitchen staff.
 During the hour allotted for breakfast there is time to eat, shower if you need to, or play a quick game of ultimate or soccer.

 At 10 o’clock each morning we meet for session.
 Each day we cover a different topic including self-awareness, communication, co-operation, and leadership.
 Sessions are active, informative, and a lot of fun.

 We eat lunch together at 1 and then have two activity options: Canoeing and ZAP (Zero Activity Programming).
 ZAP is an opportunity for everyone to escape the sun and play a card game, make a craft, play an instrument, hang out with friends, or play volleyball in the shade.
 Or, some of our lovely staff will take you canoeing!

 Once the canoers return, we move into Crew Time.
 Each Crew is responsible for planning part of camp, such as campfire, talent show, or the final banquet, and you get to choose which crew you want to join.
 Each crew works in their own unique way to develop fun and personalized elements for the week of camp.

 Crew time wraps up with a Community Meeting, where the whole community comes together to share any exciting news, possible concerns, and have a whole lot of fun together.
 Delegates from each Crew will share their exciting updates, build stoke for events or activities, and let the rest of the camp know what they’re up to.